codingnninja/DevRel-How-to-sell-to-developers/README.md

 1. Create content tactics & strategies.

-2. Design presentation workflows.
+2. Design tailored presentation workflows.

 3. Research and analysis products and strategies.

-4. Create any form of contents.
+4. Create any form of tailored content.

-5. Drive adoption and revenue.

-6. Design content workflows
+6. Design tailored content workflows

 Now, we are excited to get a response from you so that we can start talking about how to drive adoption and revenue for your organization

+### For a business:

+Do you want to drive adoption and revenue for your products?

+We're constantly working around the clock to make sure driving adoption and revenue for you products and oganizations isn't killing your business.

+We can help you:

+1. Craft product origin stories that compel your audience to act.
+2. Design tailored content workflows to entice your users.
+3. Discover the magic in your products.
+4. Create tailored content to drive adoption and revenue for your products.
+5. Design tailored presentation workflows to reveal the personality of your brand.
+6. Craft tailored DevRel tactics and strategies for your organization.
+7. Design mental models that help your DevRel team work in harmony.

+Now, we are excited to get a response from you so that we can start talking about how to drive adoption and revenue for your products or organization.